tshev/sgl/README.md

-# It is not ready for the prime-time, but it is a love of my life
+# It is a love of my life, but it is not ready for the prime-time
 I am a Ukrainian programmer, and it is my contribution to the good of humanity.
 I don't long would live, but I hope the library would live much longer.